poom-kitti/github-slideshow/_posts/0000-01-02-poom-kitti.md

 ---
-layout: slide
+layout: slide?
-title: "Welcome to our second slide!"
+title: "Welcome to our second slide!
+Yeh!"
 ---
-Your text
+This is a
+TEXT
 Use the left arrow to go back!
+Or not!